MichaReiser/speedy.js/README.md

 which outputs the `fib.js` file.

 To compile all files in the current directory omit any file names or pass multiple file names to the CLI.
+More details about how to use the CLI is documented in [the wiki](https://github.com/MichaReiser/speedy.js/wiki/CLI).

 ## WebPack Loader